On gamma-vectors and Chow polynomials of restrictions of reflection arrangements: Introduction

 Moreover we show that the Chow polynomials for the intermediate arrangements $\D_{n,s}$ behaves arithmetically with respect to fixed $n$ and varying $0\leq s\leq n$.
 This is done in two different ways, using on the one hand an EL-labeling of the intersection lattices as introduced in \cite{DNG19}, see \Cref{prop:chow_arithmeticity_EL}, and on the other hand a recursive approach via reduced characteristic polynomials of the minors of the underlying matroids, see \Cref{thm: chow_arithmeticity_char_polyn}.

-The rest of the article is organized as follows: In \Cref{sec:prelims} we briefly recap the basic notions of hyperplane arrangements and matroids, needed for the discussion in the later sections.
-In \Cref{sec:gamma_pos_part} we show that the $h$-polynomials of the intermediate arrangements $\D_{n,s}$ behave arithmetically with respect to fixed $n$ and varying $0\leq s\leq n$ and subsequently show the $\gamma$-positivity for these arrangements.
+The rest of the article is organized as follows: In \Cref{sec:prelims} we briefly recall the basic notions of hyperplane arrangements and matroids, needed for the discussion in the later sections.
+In \Cref{sec: arithmeticity-of-matroid-invariants} we discuss certain class of invariants with connection to the intermediate arrangements $\D_{n,s}$, showing that these invariants behave arithmetically on $\D_{n,s}$ with respect to fixed $n$ and varying $0\leq s\leq n$.
+In \Cref{sec:gamma_pos_part} we apply these results to $f$-polynomial and subsequently show the $\gamma$-positivity for arrangements $\D_{n,s}$.
 Moreover, we explicitly determine the increment of the above mentioned arithmetic sequence.
 Afterwards, we discuss a computational approach via \verb|SageMath| to verify the $\gamma$-positivity of all rank $6$ and $7$ restrictions of the exceptional cases, which then enables us to conclude the proof of \Cref{thm: intro_gam_pos}.
 In \Cref{sec:chow_polyn_part} we introduce an $R$-labeling for the lattice of flats of matroids arising from reflection arrangements of type $B$.
 We then apply \Cref{thm:chow_formula} to derive the explicit formula of their Chow polynomials, as stated in \Cref{thm: intro_chow_poly_Bn}.
 Thereafter we discuss two approaches for proving the arithmetical behavior of the Chow polynomials associated to the matroids underlying the $\D_{n,s}$-arrangements.
-For the first approach we investigate an EL-labeling for their lattice of flats and for the second we examine a recursive formula of their Chow polynomials in terms of reduced characteristic polynomials of minors.
+For the first approach we examine a recursive formula of their Chow polynomials in terms of reduced characteristic polynomials of minors and apply result of section \Cref{sec: arithmeticity-of-matroid-invariants} again and for the second approach we investigate an EL-labeling for their lattice of flats.
 At the end of the article (\Cref{appendixsec: chow_polyn_catalogue}) we provide a small catalogue of Chow polynomials of $\D_{n,s}$-matroids up to dimension $n=7$.